security-notes/infobyte-faraday-wiki/Credentials.md

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/credentials/new_credential_list.png)

-select a host and complete the form as the following image
+and select a host and complete the form as the following image

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/credentials/new_credential_from_credential.png)